By: Josiah Mohr

 It is at the threshold of the unknown that the second stage of the Monomyth opens into a world foreign to the hero, beginning the stage of Initiation.
 Here companionship is necessary for survival, for trials abound and temporary defeat is assured, especially in the face of the hero’s ultimate existential crisis, a trial that seems insurmountable.
 But it is through this difficult encounter that the true friends and personal character of our hero are proven.

 Following the encounter, a reward of symbolic significance is received, ranging from an anecdote of wisdom to an object of power.
 What follows is another crossroads, similar to the beginning of the adventure.
 This transition is not an easy one either, as our hero attempts to return back to a world of normalcy, yet with the weight and consequence of the journey now upon them.
 It is not an easy burden to carry, and is nearly inexplicable to friends and family, making the transition back nearly as hard as the original crossing.
 This journey of initiation is reminiscent of the journey of the Star Wars character Luke Skywalker in The Empire Strikes Back.
 Luke decides to engage Darth Vader in battle alone, truly unprepared for the challenge despite his training.
-He is defeated in that battle and left at death’s doorstep, only to be saved by his friends.
-As a symbol of his failure, Luke’s bionic hand continues to haunt him, making it all the more difficult to return to the life he had before.
-It is only through a final encounter that Luke may feel fulfilled, leading to the resolution that is found in the final stage.

 This third and final stage—Return—is defined by resurrection and remedy.
 It is only through great reflection of the journey in all its detail, that our hero may truly and fully gain a greater personal awareness, a resurrection into a better self.
 In this, the lessons of the encounters are fully realized, providing incredible personal development and giving our hero’s community lasting hope and growth.
 The reflective culmination of Harry Potter’s journey is clearly expressed following Harry’s victory over Voldemort, the series’ villain, in the final battle at Hogwarts.
 Following this final victory for the wizarding world, we see Harry nineteen years in the future, happily married and sending his three children off to Hogwarts.
 He found his peace, redemption, and freedom to live, through the bravery he exemplified in this final battle, delivering to the wizarding world a hope for a wonderful future.
 It is here that this metaphorical journey becomes our reality, giving identity to our hypothetical hero.